 How big is the job?

-Huge, and complex.
+Huge, multi-faceted and complex.
 The Yukos oligarchs are doing everything they can to utilise the international legal system to extract yet more from Russia.
 This must be stopped.
 Anything they get comes ultimately from the Russian taxpayer.

 How successful have you been?